Heapsort: Williams' heap construction

+Because it is dominated by the second heap-extraction phase, the heapsort algorithm itself has O(n log n) time complexity using either version of heapify.

 Bottom-up heapsort

-Bottom-up heapsort is a variant which reduces the number of comparisons required by a significant factor.
-While ordinary heapsort requires 2n log_{2} n + O(n) comparisons worst-case and on average, the bottom-up variant requires n log_{2}n + O(1) comparisons on average, and 1.5n log_{2}n + O(n) in the worst case.
+Bottom-up heapsort is a variant that reduces the number of comparisons required by a significant factor.
+While ordinary "top-down" heapsort requires 2n log_{2} n + O(n) comparisons worst-case and on average, the bottom-up variant requires n log_{2}n + O(1) comparisons on average, and 1.5n log_{2}n + O(n) in the worst case.

 If comparisons are cheap (e.g. integer keys) then the difference is unimportant, as top-down heapsort compares values that have already been loaded from memory.
 If, however, comparisons require a function call or other complex logic, then bottom-up heapsort is advantageous.